Detention (video game): Plot

-During the White Terror Period in Taiwan, Greenwood High School junior student Wei Chung-ting (魏仲廷) falls asleep in class as Instructor Bai (白教官) arrives to ask teacher Miss Yin Tsui-han (殷翠涵) about a certain book list.
+During the White Terror Period in Taiwan, Greenwood High School junior student Wei Chung-Ting (魏仲廷) falls asleep in class as Instructor Bai (白教官) arrives to ask teacher Miss Yin Tsui-Han (殷翠涵) about a certain book list.
 The scene fades and he awakens to find the campus deserted due to an incoming typhoon.
-While leaving, he encounters a senior, Fang Ray-Xin (方芮欣), asleep on the auditorium stage.
-With the school's bridge exit flooded by the river, they decide to wait out the storm in Wei's classroom.
+While leaving, he encounters a senior, Fang Ray-Shin (方芮欣), asleep on the auditorium stage.
+With the bridge to the school washed out in the river, they decide to wait out the storm in Wei's classroom.
 Wei leaves to look for a telephone, and the game shifts to Ray waking up in the auditorium again, this time in a nightmarish version of the school with Wei's corpse hanging upside down from the stage ceiling.
 After performing a ritual where she cuts Wei's throat and collects his blood, Ray wanders the rest of the school, avoiding different kinds of ghosts, solving puzzles, and finding clues, as her story is slowly pieced together.

 Ray was once a bright student but developed depression due to problems at home.
-The school notices her falling grades and sends her to speak with the school counselor, Chang Ming-hui (張明暉).
+The school notices her falling grades and sends her to speak with the school counselor, Chang Ming-Hui (張明暉).
 She and Chang develop a romantic relationship, though she is unaware that Chang helps Miss Yin smuggle banned books for a secret club where Wei and several other students are also members.
 After they finish counseling sessions, Chang ends their relationship, leaving Ray heartbroken.
 She overhears Chang and Miss Yin in the auditorium arguing about how his relationship with Ray can endanger their book club, and she misinterprets this as Miss Yin being in a relationship with Chang as well.
 She passes out on the stage, leading to the events at the start of the game when Wei wakes her up.